A daily snout-to-tail exam accomplishes several important things all at once, but most importantly, it teaches what is ‘normal for the dog.

 Next, lift the flews of the mouth and examine the gums.
 These should be pale pink (at least wherever they don’t have black pigment).
 Find a pink area and gently press on it with your finger.
 Release the pressure and observe the white fingerprint left on the gum.
 If it takes longer than one second for the gum to turn pink again, there may be a circulation problem.
-Check that none of the teeth are loose.
-Check the edge of each tooth where it enters the gum.
+Next, check that none of the teeth are loose.
+Next, check the edge of each tooth where it enters the gum.
 Yellow or brown accumulations indicate tartar buildup, which can lead to gingivitis.
 This is a good time to brush the teeth with an appropriately sized, soft toothbrush and canine toothpaste (don’t use human toothpaste).
-Swelling or redness of the gums may indicate gingivitis, which, left untreated, can threaten the dog’s life.
-Check the “bite” by gently closing the jaws together to see how the teeth meet.
+The gums’ swelling or redness may indicate gingivitis, which, left untreated, can threaten the dog’s life.
+Next, check the “bite” by gently closing the jaws together to see how the teeth meet.
 Make sure the teeth are not injuring the inside of the lips or cheeks.
 Check the lips for injury, infected follicles, zits, and warts.
-Balding areas, especially around the mouth and eyes, may indicate a form of mange that may require medication from your veterinarian.
+Balding areas, especially around the mouth and eyes, may indicate a form of mange that may require a medication from your veterinarian.

 Check the eyes.

 Look at the corneas of the eyes.
 They should be crystal clear, smooth, and shiny.
 Cloudiness may indicate cataracts or injury.
 Next, gently pull down the lower lid and look at the mucous membrane lining the lid’s surface, which rests against the eye.
 It should be moist and pale pink.
 Grayness may indicate anemia, possibly as a result of internal parasites.
 Redness may indicate irritation of the eye or illness.